 Wireless Sensing in Smart Spaces

-We’re involved with the development of indoor smart spaces using low cost wireless microcontrollers and sensors.
-Motivated originally by the the desire to track individuals in space for the deployment of lighting, we can use sensed position data to understand occupancy, classify activities, and generally better control the room infrastructure for improving energy efficiency.
+The lab is involved with the development of indoor smart spaces using low cost wireless microcontrollers and sensors.
+Motivated originally by the desire to track individuals in indoor spaces for energy-efficient lighting, we continue to explore ways to improve health, productivity, and energy efficiency in these spaces.